NSHipster/articles/2012-09-17-characterset.md

 Unicode actually defines three cases: lowercase, uppercase, and <dfn>titlecase</dfn>.
-You can see this in the Latin script used for
-Czech as well as Serbo-Croatian and other South Slavic languages, in which digraphs like "dž" are considered single letters, and have separate forms for lowercase (dž), uppercase (DŽ), and titlecase (ǅ).
+You can see this in the Latin script used for Serbo-Croatian and other South Slavic languages, in which digraphs like "dž" are considered single letters, and have separate forms for lowercase (dž), uppercase (DŽ), and titlecase (ǅ).